CatDawn29/Outlet-Sales-Project-/README.md

 In this graph, we can see how the Outlet Type Grocery earns more overall.
 We can also see how two different Outlet Identifiers earn less than anyone else.

+## Force Plot
+"C:\Users\cathe\OneDrive\Pictures\Item MRP.png"
+In this graph, we see that Item_MRP has the biggest factor in this graph.
+Item_MRP helps this graph have the highest numbers.